tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Template aliases

-It is now possible to create a typedef template as well as use `using` as type aliasing, like:
+It is now possible to create a `typedef` with template parameters as well as use `using` as type aliasing, like:

 ```cpp
 template <typename First, typename Second, int Third> class SomeType;